CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 SH: H is smaller.
 Exit off the top to distinguish from SR. (Manual and Teaching 1)

+xxx need a mnemonic for this!
+Shoot off the top?

-Note: This is an exception to "exit off the top" described under R. (Cricket)
+Note: This is an exception to "comes off the top" described under R. (Cricket)

 SH is 3 times as small as PH (```ph-b```)  (Teaching 1)

+SHR: Very tiny R inside the small H. (It doesn't have to be a circle, just enough to look like you tried.
+Cricket)

 SW: See W for alternate form of W.